Fifth-year option tracker for 2018 NFL first-round picks - ProFootballTalk

 10. Quarterback Josh Rosen, Cardinals — No option after being traded to and released by the Dolphins.

-11. Safety Minkah Fitzpatrick, Steelers (Drafted and traded by Dolphins) — No decision, salary set at $10.612 million.
+11. Safety Minkah Fitzpatrick, Steelers (Drafted and traded by Dolphins) — Pittsburgh exercised his $10.612 million on April 27.

 12. Defensive tackle Vita Vea, Buccaneers — The Buccaneers exercised his $7.638 million option on April 26.